yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/HepatitisC_Models.md

 * **`N` (No Edema):** Mapped to **0.0**
 * **`S` (Slight Edema):** Mapped to **0.5** (Edema resolvable with diuretics)
 * **`Y` (Severe Edema):** Mapped to **1.0** (Edema resistant to diuretics)

+The preprocessing methodologies outlined above—including Target Label Binarization, Feature Encoding, and Ordinal Scaling—were not merely isolated adjustments but were implemented as a Universal Standardization Pipeline across the entire AiLDS framework.
+To ensure mathematical consistency and model transferability, this logic was applied to every dataset within the project that shared these clinical parameters.

 ---

 ## Model Architecture & Integration